santhimaddipudi/santhimaddipudi/README.md

 - ⚡ Fun fact: Always ready to work with Data problems and find solutions to them

-Innovative Data Professional with 13+ years of experience in Software Development and Data Science.
+Innovative Data Professional with 15+years of experience in Software Development and Data Science.
 Working on reinforcing business solutions with Artiﬁcial Intelligence.
 Eager to bring expertise to solve new challenging problems.

-• 13+ years of experience in Software Development including Analysis, Design, Development, and Testing of various applications in cloud and onpremise applications.
+• 15+ years of experience in Software Development including Analysis, Design, Development, and Testing of various applications in cloud and onpremise applications.

 • Experience in Functional and Object-Oriented Programming styles of Python.